September 3, 2017

 The pressure is building in my chest as my weak legs kick even more frantically.
 I have to reach it.
 My greatest treasure lies in that box.
 (How have I survived even a day without it?)

 But then, my body betrays me.
 It has a different agenda.
-As small bubbles start to escape from my blowfish cheeks and pursed lips, I look above me to see the light trying to find me in these frigid depths.
+As small bubbles start to escape from my blowfish cheeks and pursed lips, I look above me to see the light trying to find me in this frigid darkness.
 And now my body is rising, my cruel legs kicking below me–compelled toward light and air, toward life.

 I break the surface, gasping and choking as my burning lungs vacuum in all the oxygen they can hold.
 Then, floating on my back, waiting for my heart to slow and my lungs to trust me again, I open my clenched eyes to the beauty of the cloudless, cerulean blue sky above and weep.